mohragk/G27_Pedal_USB/README.md

 When first connected, it's important to depress all pedals fully to initially set this range.

 ## Joystick library
-This script uyses the following [Joystick library](https://github.com/MHeironimus/ArduinoJoystickLibrary ) so make sure this is installed in your Arduino IDE.
+This script uses the following [Joystick library](https://github.com/MHeironimus/ArduinoJoystickLibrary ) so make sure this is installed in your Arduino IDE.
 DON'T USE THE BUILT-IN JOYSTICK LIBRARY THAT'S INCLUDED WITH ARDUINO!